Everyday health services

 Children health and wellbeing navigators

 The Involve Children’s Health and Wellbeing Navigator Service is available at over 60 GP practices throughout Kent.
-A care navigator is based at the surgery to support children and young people aged 0 to 24, and their families or carers.
+A care navigator is based at the surgery and is for children aged 0 to 17 (up to 25 for young people with SEND) as well as offering support to transition into adult services.
 They support those who have a long term health condition, particularly with neurodevelopmental issues (autism and attention deficit hyperactivity disorder) or mental health concerns both pre and post diagnosis.

 Once the need for long term support is recognised, the care navigator will come with you to understand your child or young person's concerns and challenges.
 They will then help to coordinate care and support, access information and guidance and ensure you are aware of and engaged with relevant services and organisations.